share this article

 Longer answer: As a general rule, the Yucatan Peninsula is considered safe, and the drive from Cancun to Tulum is also safe.
 However, there’s the obvious caveat to that…

-Since you will be driving in another country, you should take the time to research Mexico driving laws, or ask the agent at your car rental for advice.
+Since you will be driving in another country, you should take the time to familiarize yourself with Mexico driving laws, or ask the agent at your car rental for advice.
 For your convenience, there are 12 practical Mexico driving tips below to help you with how to drive in Mexico.

 1. Rent with a reputable company!
-I’ve tried cutting corners with rental car costs, but as they say, “you get what you pay for.”
-For a reliable Cancun/Tulum rental car, I recommend Discover Cars.
+As they say, “you get what you pay for.”
+For a reliable Cancun car rental company, go with Discover Cars.

 3. Always use the couta, or toll, roads.
 Yes, they cost money, but they are much better maintained and generally considered safer.
 Pro tip: Bring cash for the tolls.

-4. Download any offline map you’d need for travel.
-I recommend Google Maps or Maps.Me’s offline maps.
-Pro tip: Your signal will go in and out as you travel through rural areas of the Yucatan Peninsula, so download an offline map from Google or Maps.Me.
+4. Download an offline map.
+Your signal will go in and out as you travel through rural areas of the Yucatan Peninsula, so download an offline map from Google or Maps.Me.
 You’ll also want to download some podcasts and music while you’re getting that map.

 5. Speed limit signs are in kilometers per hour, not miles per hour.
 You don’t have to worry about conversion math here; just make sure the speed limit sign number matches your speedometer number.

 8. Mexican roads are notorious for their abundant amount of topes (speed bumps).
 Make sure you keep your eyes on the road, as topes don’t always have signs alerting you to them.

 9. Mexico’s gas stations are not self-serve.
 When you stop for gas, an attendant will pump it for you and take your payment.
-These people don’t actually work for the gas station, and rely on tips.
+These people don’t actually work for the gas station, and live off tips.
 When they finish, it’s customary to tip them at least $10-20 pesos ($0.50-$1).

 10. Mexico’s traffic lights go from green to yellow, to flashing yellow for a few seconds, to finally, a red light.